-- 14. Agreement should be reached locally on pay enhancements for staff on annual hours agreements who work outside normal hours.
-The agreement should respect the principles of this Annex to ensure that the arrangements for these staff are consistent with those for other staff working outside normal hours. - 15.
-For an example of the effect of this provision, see Annex F.
+14. Agreement should be reached locally on pay enhancements for staff on annual hours agreements who work outside normal hours.

+The agreement should respect the principles of this annex to ensure that the arrangements for these staff are consistent with those for other staff working outside normal hours.